 In the vast reaches of the cosmos, there is an alien known as The Doctor; a Time Lord who ran away from their home planet in a stolen time machine called a TARDIS.
 This impossible machine is bigger on the inside, can take it’s passengers anywhere in time and space, and is perpetually stuck in the form of a blue police box from 1963.
 Often accompanied by one or more human “companions”, the Doctor travels from place to place righting wrongs, defeating monsters, and generally leaving things better than when they arrived.

 Additionally, should The Doctor’s body ever sustain too much damage, the Time Lords have the unique ability to “regenerate”.
 This process can repair the damage and even save them from death, but at the cost of altering their entire body at the cellular level, and one never knows what kind of Doctor will emerge.
-Though their personality, gender, and fashion sense may change, one thing never will: The Doctor will always be there to save the day.
+Though their body (and their fashion sense) may continue to change, one thing never will: The Doctor will always be there to save the day.

 So, with all the preamble out of the way, shall we?